appacademy/jump-start/jumpstart-files/pre-curriculum/intro.md

 ## Assessments

-You will have an assessment on both Thursdays during JumpStart.
+You will have an assessment on the second Monday and Thursday during JumpStart (W2D1 and W2D4).
 If you receive a passing score on either, your application will be forwarded to our admissions team for a final review.
 You do not need to attend week 2 if you pass assessment 1.

 ## How to approach JumpStart